114. Lighting Comparison: LED vs High Pressure Sodium Lighting

 HPS Lighting

 One of the major drawbacks of HPS lights is the significant amount of radiant heat they emit.
 This heat can raise ambient temperatures, forcing businesses to invest in additional cooling systems to maintain safe working conditions.
-In outdoor settings like street lights or parking lots, excessive heat can also reduce the lifespan of the lighting fixture itself.
+In outdoor LED light fixtures like street lights or parking lots, excessive heat can also reduce the lifespan of the lighting fixture itself.

 LED Lighting